 You may have heard on the news the term “deep clean”, something businesses, schools, and other places where a large number of people gather together are doing for disinfecting and cleaning for the coronavirus.

-A “deep clean” for your home means going beyond your normal weekly house cleaning.
-It can include cleaning surfaces with a multi-surface soap or cleaner then using a disinfectant, cleaning areas you normally don’t clean and cleaning and disinfecting “high-touch” areas such as doorknobs, handles, light switches, toilet handles, remote controls, and counters on a daily basis.
+A “deep clean” for the coronavirus in your home means going beyond your maintenance house cleaning and disinfecting or sanitizing.
+It can include cleaning surfaces with a multi-surface soap or cleaner then using a disinfectant, cleaning areas you normally don’t clean and cleaning and disinfecting or sanitizing “high-touch” areas such as doorknobs, handles, light switches, toilet handles, remote controls, and counters on a daily basis.